MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 and this applies to all of its properties.
 We can also control the way the widget interpolates from the old value to the new value by using a curve.Curves cntrol the rate of change overt ime and help your animations feel more realistic

+Also you don't necessarily need to place these widgets into a stateful widget and use setState you can use StreamBuilder and FutureBuilder to trigger animations

 ### No directionality widget found

 Flutter doesn't know whether the text is LTR or RTL so you ned to tell it explicitly

 [Visit Link](<https://stackoverflow.com/questions/49687181/no-directionality-widget-found>)

+## Custom Implicit Animations in Flutter with TweenAnimationBuilder
+we are going to state the best use cases for TweenAnimationBulder versus when a different widget is best for the job why use TweenAnimationBuilder ?
+Suppose we want to create a basic animation: an animation that doesn't repeat forever and is just one widget or widget tree If we nned to create a basic animation and none of the build in implicit animations eg AnimtedContainer, AnimatedPadding etc is not hwat we are looking for we can crreate the animations with TweenAnimationBuilder

 ## How to build explicit animations in flutter